MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database.md

 * An Azure subscription.
 Create a [free Azure account](https://azure.microsoft.com/free/).
 * You can use [Azure Cloud Shell](https://shell.azure.com) to run the code in this article without having to install anything on your local environment.
-* If using the [Azure CLI]((/cli/azure/install-azure-cli)) on your own machine, follow the steps in [Configure the CLI parameters](#configure-the-cli-parameters).
+* If you choose to install and use the Azure CLI locally, follow the steps in [Configure parameters](#configure-the-cli-parameters).

-### Configure the CLI parameters

 This article requires the Azure CLI version 2.0.4 or later.
 Run `az --version` to check your version.
 If you need to install or upgrade, see [Install the Azure CLI](/cli/azure/install-azure-cli).

+### Configure the CLI parameters

+The following steps aren't required if you're running commands in Azure Cloud Shell.
+If you're running the CLI locally, follow these steps sign in to Azure and to set your current subscription:

 Follow these steps to configure the CLI parameters: